weirderearth/weirder-rules/rules-and-etiquette.md

 #### FOSTA/SESTA

 We are a sex-worker positive space and we openly advocate for sex worker rights.
 But because the instance is owned by someone who lives on American soil and because of recent American laws, you can't solicit sex work in this instance, nor can you be a client.

-If you want to do either, we recommend using another Mastodon instance called [Switter](https://switter.at).
-It has specifically been set up in the appropriate legal jurisdictions for sex workers and clients.

 ---